AnthonyMeyers/eindwerk/readme.md

 The project was build in slighty about 3,5 weeks.
 There are multiple front pages, with a login and register.
 This to access the actual application.
-The application itself serves the purpose as a demo for a final project.
+The application itself serves the purpose as a demo for a school project.
+Not for implementation & actual use.